 How to Make a Formal Complaint

-Complaints must be made in writing.
-You can use the Notice of Complaint Form or provide your concerns in another format if desired.
-We encourage you to discuss your concern with the registrar and director of act compliance, before lodging a complaint to ensure that your allegations meet all of the requirements and conditions.
+Complaints must be made in writing, via email or other methods, including the Notice of Complaint Form.
+ABCFP staff are available to discuss your concerns and assist you in completing the complaint form to ensure that your allegations meet all of the requirements and conditions.

 Notice of Complaint Form